p4lang/p4c/README.md

 ```
 uv pip install "clang-format==18.1.8" "black==24.3.0" "isort==5.13.2"
 ```
-clang-format can be checked using the `make clang-format` command.
-Complaints can be fixed by running `make clang-format-fix-errors`. black and isort can be checked using the `make black` or `make isort` command respectively.
-Complaints can be fixed by running `make black-fix-errors` or `make isort-fix-errors`.
+clang-format can be checked using `cmake --build build --target clang-format`.
+Complaints can be fixed by running `cmake --build build --target clang-format-fix-errors`. black and isort can be checked using `cmake --build build --target black` or `cmake --build build --target isort` respectively.
+Complaints can be fixed by running `cmake --build build --target black-fix-errors` or `cmake --build build --target isort-fix-errors`.

 cpplint, clang-format, and black/isort run as checks as port of P4C's continuous integration process.
 To make sure that these tests pass, we recommend installing the appropriate git hooks.
 This can be done by running
 ```